pingcap/docs/tidb-cloud/terraform/terraform-overview.md

 You can get all the available configurations for the resources and data sources in this [document](https://registry.terraform.io/providers/tidbcloud/tidbcloud/latest/docs).

-To start using TiDB Cloud Terraform, refer to the following resources:
+To start using TiDB Cloud Terraform, refer to the following documents:

 - [Get TiDB Cloud Terraform Provider](/tidb-cloud/terraform/tidbcloud-provider.md)
 - [Cluster Resource](/tidb-cloud/terraform/cluster-resource.md)